Kingxukai/linux/Documentation/userspace-api/landlock.rst

         printf("Landlock supports LANDLOCK_ACCESS_FS_REFER.\n");
     }

-The following kernel interfaces are implicitly supported by the first ABI version.
+The following kernel interfaces are implicitly supported by the woke first ABI version.
 Features only supported from a specific version are explicitly marked as such.